KibbeWater/CyberLock/README.md

  Lock your pc by raping the control of the mouse

 ## Unlocking
-* To unlock you pc again do "Shift + H" on your keyboard
+* To unlock you pc again do "Shift + H" on your keyboard (Unless you used the configuration tool)
+* New optional client is making you able to customize unlock keys (New in V1.2)

 ## Features
 * Disabling the ability from other people touching your stuff while you are away peeing